obsidian-tasks-group/obsidian-tasks/docs/Queries/Filters.md

 ### Root

 > [!released]
-> Introduced in Tasks X.Y.Z.
+> Introduced in Tasks 3.4.0.

 The `root` is the top-level folder of the file that contains the task, that is, the first directory in the path, which will be `/` for files in root of the vault.